pcrockett/mollysocket-fly/doc/TROUBLESHOOTING.md

 ### You forgot to restart / redeploy the MollySocket server after adding your device

-Try restarting the server with `flyctl deploy`.
+Try restarting the server with `make deploy`.

 ### You have too many linked devices: